alkacon/alkacon-oamp/com.alkacon.opencms.counter/readme.txt

 1. Module functions

-With the Counter module, it is possible to manage multiple counters which can be used to count page hits or download numbers for example.
+With the Counter module, it is possible to manage multiple counters which can be used in many different ways on the website.

+    * Usage examples are download numbers, page hits, a user poll or anything else that requires a counter.
+    * A new icon is added to the "Administration View"  in the "Database Management" screen which allows to easily manage the counters.
+    * The individual counters are stored in a special database table which is created by the module.
+    * There are also API options that allow to use the counters on templates or with other modules.

 2. Module manufacturer